Gabriel-Lacorte/LicenseManager/README.md

 This is a license manager that allows you to create products and generate keys.

-## 🚧 Attention 🚧

-This project is currently under development and is not yet functional!

 ## Initial Setup

 1. Clone the repository.